Latteralus/MCPServer/documentation/TechnicalDocument.md

 5. **Session Validation**: The server validates the token and checks the database session on each request.
 6. **Token Refresh**: Clients can refresh their token without re-authenticating.

 ### Password Security

-- Passwords are hashed using Argon2id (preferred) or PBKDF2 as a fallback
+- User passwords are hashed using Argon2id (preferred), with an upgrade mechanism from legacy PBKDF2/SHA-256 hashes.
-- Salt is generated for each user and stored in the database
+- Admin dashboard passwords are also hashed using Argon2id (previously SHA-256).
-- Password upgrade mechanism to migrate legacy password hashes to Argon2id
+- Salt is generated for each user and stored in the database (Note: Argon2id hashes typically include the salt).
-- Account lockout after multiple failed login attempts
+- Account lockout after multiple failed login attempts is implemented for both API and admin dashboard.
-- Password complexity requirements enforced
+- Password complexity requirements are enforced via API validation.
 ### Role-Based Access Control

 The system uses a role-based permission system: